 What About Iodine?

 Iodine began to be added to salt simply because people were having goiter problems because of iodine deficiencies, and salt was one place iodine could be “stuck” that everyone would use.
 Real, unrefined sea salt is a natural source of iodine, but we likely don’t get all that we need if we consume unrefined salt.
-Iodine is also found naturally in many other foods, like eggs, seaweed (I add this to my chicken stock), yogurt, strawberries and mozzarella cheese.
+Iodine is also found naturally in many other foods, like eggs, seaweed (I add this to my chicken stock recipe), yogurt, strawberries and mozzarella cheese.
 As usual, we’re not locked into getting a nutrient from just one food source in nature.
 Here’s a pretty fun to read article on iodine and Real Salt.

 The bottom line again?
 You can get the iodine your body needs from unrefined salt plus a balanced diet including some of the foods listed above.
 If you’re deficient in iodine, you could go with a synthetic additive in table salt, or take a real supplement made of sea vegetables like the one I’m reviewing from Dr. Ron’s.
 (In case you’re wondering, I’m leaning toward the real sea vegetables, for obvious reasons.)